raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ---/hint---
 ---/hints---

 - Test your code again.

-You should see that you are recording the angular position of the wind vane, and counting the rotations of the anemometer for 5 seconds.
+You should see that you are recording the angular position of the wind vane, and counting the rotations of the anemometer for five seconds.
 Your code then calculates the mean wind speed and average position of the vane for that period.
-You will have also noticed that the value for wind gust is now always the same as the mean, because you are emptying the list of speeds after every 5 second period - so there is only ever 1 value (the last one).
+You will have also noticed that the value for `wind_gust` is now always the same as the mean, because you are emptying the list of speeds after every five-second period — so there is only ever one value (the last one).

-Every 5 seconds is a nice sampling speed, but is too frequent to be storing new measurements.
-A better period of measurement would be every 5 *minutes*.
-You can then store 5 minutes worth of of speeds and then record the peak value (gust) from that collection of measurements.
+Five seconds is a nice sample period, but is too frequent if you want to **store** new measurements.
+To keep a permanent record, a better period of measurement would be every 5 **minutes**.
+You can collect five minutes worth of readings, and then record the peak value (gust) from that collection of measurements.
 That is much more useful!

-- Modify the code so that it calculates new mean speeds and directions and records the strongest gust every 5 minutes, with a sampling frequency of 5 seconds.
+- Modify the code so that it uses a a sampling frequency of five seconds for its readings, and then calculates new mean speeds and wind directions and records the strongest gust every five minutes.

 ---hints---
 ---hint---